abhishekdbihani/Home-Credit-Default-Risk-Recognition/README.md

 An important fraction of the population finds it difficult to get their home loans approved due to insufficient or absent credit history.
 This prevents them to buy their own dream homes and at times even forces them to rely on other sources of money which may be unreliable and have exorbitant interest rates.
 Conversely, it is a major challenge for banks and other finance lending agencies to decide for which candidates to approve housing loans.
 The credit history is not always a sufficient tool for decisions, since it is possible that those borrowers with a long credit history can still default on the loan and some people with a good chance of loan repayment may simply not have a sufficiently long credit history.

 A number of recent researchers have applied machine learning to predict the loan default risk.
 This is important since a machine learning-based classification tool to predict the loan default risk which uses more features than just the traditional credit history can be of great help for both, potential borrowers, and the lending institutions.
-At a personal level, this project will help me gain an insight into which factors are the most important indicators for a bank when making a loan decision in case I decide to apply for a housing loan in the future.

 <b> Problem Statement </b>